httpwg/http-extensions/draft-ietf-httpbis-proxy-status.md

 Parameters on each member convey additional information about that intermediary's handling of the response; see {{params}} for defined parameters.

-Intermediaries determine when it is appropriate to add the Proxy-Status header field to a response.
+Intermediaries determine when it is appropriate to add the Proxy-Status field to a response.
 Some might decide to add it to all responses, whereas others might only do so when specifically configured to, or when the request contains a header that activates a debugging mode.

-When adding a value to the Proxy-Status header field, intermediaries SHOULD preserve the existing contents of the header, to allow debugging of the entire chain of intermediaries handling the request.
+When adding a value to the Proxy-Status field, intermediaries SHOULD preserve the existing contents of the field, to allow debugging of the entire chain of intermediaries handling the request.

 The list members identify the intermediary that inserted the value, and MUST have a type of either sh-string or sh-token.
 Depending on the deployment, this might be a product or service name (e.g., ExampleProxy or "Example CDN"), a hostname ("proxy-3.example.com"), and IP address, or a generated string.